-- The Cogeneration system appeared to be in good condition and was operational at the time of the site visit.
-A regular maintenance schedule has been implemented. - Fats, Oils, and Grease (FOG) Facility - The FOG tank, equipment and associated appurtenances appeared to be in good condition and operational.
+- The Cogeneration system appeared to be in good condition, and it was in operation at the time of the site inspection.
+A regular maintenance schedule was implemented. - Fats, Oils, and Grease (FOG) Facility - The FOG tank, equipment and associated appurtenances appeared to be in good condition and operational.